-As part of my studies I had to make Executive Summary of current events in any article in any business related trustful media.
-Since topic was open, I found interesting to write about browser cookies and ads (, and online stalking of users) on multiple devices.
-One thing I never done before or at least do not remember that I was doing that.
-Since this is just executive summary of original article, I found it useful for further references in my freelance too.
+As part of my studies, I had to make Executive Summary of current events in any article in any business related trustful media.
+Since the topic was open, I found interesting to write about browser cookies and ads (, and online stalking of users) on multiple devices.
+That is one thing I never done before, at least do not remember that I was doing.
+Since this is just executive summary of the original article, I found it useful for further references in my freelance too.

-I still remember colleagues’ reaction when I explained some months ago about how someone can stalk ones actions on Internet.
+I still remember colleagues’ reaction when I explained some months ago about how someone can stalk one’s actions on the Internet.
 While this time post is only about ads, You can imagine how similar technic can be used elsewhere.